JianLoong/genetic-js/README.md

 # Usage

-## Importing the library

-- The library will be bundled into a single JavaScript file and can be used.

-## You will first need to create your own chromosome to represent the problem.
+- You will first need to create your own chromosome to represent the problem.

 ```typescript
 class MyProblemChromosome extends ChromosomeBase {